WirelessLife/dotnet-mastering-github-copilot-for-paired-programming/04-Using-GitHub-Copilot-with-CSharp/README.md

 ![Use slash command to generate tests for the selected piece of code](./012SlashCmdTests.gif)

 At this point, GitHub Copilot will suggest a new class.
-You need to first press [Create] to create the new file.
+You need to first press [Accept] to create the new file.

 A new class `ProgramTests.cs` was created and added to the project.
 This tests are using XUnit, however, you can ask to generate tests using another Unit Test library with a command like this one `/tests use MSTests for unit testing`.